GoogleCloudPlatform/ai-on-gke/applications/jupyter/profiles.md

 ### TPUs

-Jupyterhub profiles has a TPU option.
+JupyterHub profiles has a TPU option.
 It utilizes the [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector), and the annotations `cloud.google.com/gke-tpu-accelerator` and `cloud.google.com/gke-tpu-topology` to select the TPU nodes.

 We add the following annotations to `kupespawner_override`